Profile

 ParameterDescription

-promptSpace delimited, case sensitive list of ASCII string values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent.
+promptSpace delimited, case-sensitive list of ASCII string values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent.
 The defined values are:

 none